sounak07/k8s-notes/README.md

 ### Deployments
 #
 - A blue print to define number of replicas you would want to run.
 Scale up/ scale down is also possible.
 Limited to stateless services.
-- Databases can't be replicated databases as it has a state.
+- Databases can't be replicated.

 ![alt text](/resources/deployments.png "dep")